top of page

 Why Your Roof is at Risk from Fireworks

 Fireworks are festive, but they’re also unpredictable.
 Embers, sparks, or whole firework shells can land on rooftops and ignite roofing materials, debris, or gutters.
-Flat roofs and low-slope roofs are especially vulnerable.
+In Wisconsin, dry midsummer conditions can increase the risk that when they fall, those embers land on dry, flammable debris.

 Unlike pitched roofs that shed debris, flat surfaces tend to collect it.
 Including fire hazards.
 In Wisconsin, it’s common to see flat or low-slope roofs on homes that have:

 • Sunrooms